Qubix-shim/Singularity/README.md

 sudo pacman -S nasm gcc binutils grub xorriso mtools qemu
 ```

-*(before u run any of those check ur system to see if you have them)*
+*(before you run any of those check your system to see if you have them installed)*

 ## HOW TO BUILD
 ```